-PART III: PLAN ADOPTION, ENDORSEMENT AND INTEGRATION
+3.4 PLAN ADOPTION, ENDORSEMENT, AND INTEGRATION

-Upon adoption of the new regional plan by formal resolution of the Southeastern Wisconsin Regional Planning Commission, in accordance with Section 66.0309(10) of the Wisconsin Statutes, the Commission will transmit a certified copy of the resolution and adopted plan to all local legislative bodies within the Region and to all concerned local, areawide, State and Federal agencies.
-VISION 2050 recommends that each of the concerned agencies and units of government endorse VISION 2050 and integrate the findings and recommendations of the plan into their planning, regulatory, and other activities related to land use and transportation.
+Upon adoption of VISION 2050 by formal resolution of the Southeastern Wisconsin Regional Planning Commission, in accordance with Section 66.0309(10) of the Wisconsin Statutes, the Commission transmitted a certified copy of the resolution and adopted plan to all local legislative bodies within the Region and to all concerned local, areawide, State and Federal agencies.
+The Commission repeated this transmission following adoption of the 2020 Review and Update of VISION 2050.
+VISION 2050 recommends that each of the concerned agencies and units of government consider endorsing VISION 2050 and integrate the findings and recommendations of the plan into their planning, regulatory, and other activities related to land use and transportation.

 The importance of integrating the regional plan into county and community planning efforts, in particular, cannot be overstated.
-The State comprehensive planning law enacted in 1999 effectively required that cities, villages, towns, and counties prepare and adopt long-range comprehensive plans-including nine prescribed plan elements18-and further specifies that, beginning in 2010, zoning, land subdivision regulations, and official mapping regulations must be consistent with such plans.
+The State comprehensive planning law enacted in 1999 effectively required that cities, villages, towns, and counties prepare and adopt long-range comprehensive plans-including nine prescribed plan elements-and further specifies that, beginning in 2010, zoning, land subdivision regulations, and official mapping regulations must be consistent with such plans.
 VISION 2050 is intended to serve as a regional framework for the required planning.
-VISION 2050 includes recommendations that relate directly to a number of the required local comprehensive plan elements, including the land use element; the agricultural, natural and cultural resources element; the utilities and community facilities element; and the transportation element.
-While the State comprehensive plans and the regional land use and transportation plan, it is, nonetheless, strongly recommended that cities, villages, towns, and counties use VISION 2050 as a framework for the preparation of their comprehensive plans, integrating the findings and recommendations of VISION 2050 into those plans as appropriate.19 Additional guidance in this regard is provided throughout this chapter and specific plan adoption, endorsement, and integration responsibilities are listed in Table 3.1.
+VISION 2050 includes recommendations that relate directly to a number of the required local comprehensive plan elements, including the land use element; the housing element; the agricultural, natural and cultural resources element; the utilities and community facilities element; and the transportation element.
+While the State comprehensive planning law does not mandate consistency between local comprehensive plans and the regional land use and transportation plan, it is, nonetheless, strongly recommended that cities, villages, towns, and counties use VISION 2050 as a framework for preparing their comprehensive plans, integrating the findings and recommendations of VISION 2050 into those plans as appropriate.55 Additional guidance in this regard is provided throughout this chapter and specific plan adoption, endorsement, and integration responsibilities are listed in Table 3.1.